laravel/nova-docs/4.0/metrics/defining-metrics.md

 ### Partition Query Types

-Partition metrics don't just ship with a `count` helper.
+Partition metrics don't only ship with a `count` helper.
 You may also use a variety of other aggregate functions when building your metric.

 #### Average